Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics

 \section{Morse and harmonic approximation to the H$_{2}$ PES}

-In this section we provide details of the Morse and harmonic approximation to the numerical exact ground-state H$_{2}$ PoPES of the NRQED and QM settings.
+In this section we provide details of the Morse and harmonic approximation to the numerical exact ground-state H$_{2}$ PoPES of the NRQED and {the renormalized} settings.
 To do this, we first consider the Morse potential

-where the parameter ``$a$" controls the `width' of the potential (i.e., the smaller ``$a$" is, the larger the well), $C$ is a constant shift in the PES and $i = \{\textrm{NRQED}, \textrm{QM}\} $.
+where the parameter ``$a$" controls the `width' of the potential (i.e., the smaller ``$a$" is, the larger the well), $C$ is a constant shift in the PES and $i = \{\textrm{NRQED}, \textrm{renormalized}\} $.
 Since we have access to all the parameters of Eq.~(\ref{eq:morse-potential}) except for the $a$ parameter, this makes the fitting procedure easier.
-To fit the Morse potential to the exact results of NRQED and QM settings, we employ the ``curve\_fit" function of scipy and the corresponding $a$ parameter values of NRQED and QM are given in Tab.~(\ref{tab:morse-a-parameter}).
+To fit the Morse potential to the exact results of NRQED and {the free-space renormalized} settings, we employ the ``curve\_fit'' function of scipy and the corresponding $a$ parameter values are given in Tab.~(\ref{tab:morse-a-parameter}).
 The results of the fit are plotted in Fig.~(\ref{fig:BOPES-NRQED-morse-fit}).

 Since we are interested in the influence the continuum has on the nuclear degrees, we connect the $a$ parameter to the nuclei mass by employing the harmonic potential fit to the Morse potential around the equilibrium $R_{\text{eq}}$.
 The harmonic potential is given by